Corsham in Bloom

 Corsham in Bloom 2024

-Corsham did itself proud once again with this year’s in Bloom – despite the weather making things much more difficult than usual – and, as always, the judges had a very tough job choosing the overall winners, but they were:
+Corsham did itself proud once again in 2024 – despite the weather making things much more difficult than usual – and, as always, the judges had a very tough job choosing the overall winners, but they were:

 Best Place of Worship: St Patrick’s Roman Catholic Church